 About the Author

 My research focuses on gender in the American West.
 I combine social history and material culture methods to study the intersections of gender, social class, and historical memory.
 My first book, Gender and Generation on the Far Western Frontier (University of Arizona, 2007), traced changing gender roles and ideology among early white settlers in Oregon between 1845 and 1900.
 I am also interested in quilting, particularly examining quilts as a reflection of women’s work roles and social class status.
-While my academic training is in social history, I have worked in several areas of public history: museum curatorship, collections management, archival and rare book cataloging, and historic preservation, and serve as an Associate Fellow at the International Quilt Study Center in Lincoln, Nebraska.
+While my academic training is in social history, I have worked in several areas of public history: museum curatorship, collections management, archival and rare book cataloging, and historic preservation, and serve as an Affiliate Fellow with the University of Nebraska’s Center for Great Plains Studies and an Associate Fellow with the International Quilt Study Center in Lincoln, Nebraska.

 About the Programmer